-Configuring an allowlist of IP addresses to connect to Kaspersky Security Center Linux
+Configuring an allowlist of IP addresses to connect to Kaspersky Security Center

-By default, the connections to Kaspersky Security Center Linux are allowed from any device.
-For example, you can install Kaspersky Security Center Web Console Server on any device that meets the requirements, and Kaspersky Security Center Web Console Server will communicate with Kaspersky Security Center Linux.
+By default, the connections to Kaspersky Security Center are allowed from any device.
+For example, you can install Kaspersky Security Center 14 Web Console Server on any device that meets the requirements, and Kaspersky Security Center 14 Web Console Server will communicate with Kaspersky Security Center.
 However, you can configure Administration Server so that the connections are only allowed from devices with the IP addresses that you specify.
-In this case, if an intruder tries to connect to Kaspersky Security Center Linux through Kaspersky Security Center Web Console Server installed on a device that is not included in the allowlist, he or she will not be able to log in to Kaspersky Security Center Linux.
+In this case, if an intruder tries to connect to Kaspersky Security Center through Kaspersky Security Center 14 Web Console Server installed on a device that is not included in the allowlist, he or she will not be able to log in to Kaspersky Security Center.

-The IP address is verified when a user logs in to Kaspersky Security Center Linux or runs an application that interacts with Administration Server via Kaspersky Security Center Linux OpenAPI.
+The IP address is verified when a user logs in to Kaspersky Security Center or runs an application that interacts with Administration Server via Kaspersky Security Center OpenAPI.
 At this moment, an application on a device tries to establish a connection with Administration Server.
-If the IP address of the device is not in the allowlist, an authentication error occurs and the KLAUD\EV\SERVERCONNECT event notifies you that a connection with Administration Server has not been established.
+If the IP address of the device is not in the allowlist, an authentication error occurs and the KLAUD_EV_SERVERCONNECT event notifies you that a connection with Administration.